Meditation Courses

 Our offering is secular, meaning independent of esotericism or religious traditions, and invites people of all worldviews to experience meditation and mindfulness in their essence.

-In Basic Module 1, various meditation postures are introduced and tried out.
+In Basic Module 1, various meditation postures are introduced and practiced.
 There is no “right” posture; each participant finds a position that suits them.
 The goal is to find a stable yet relaxed posture that supports the practice.
 In our studio, you can also meditate on a chair if that is the more comfortable option.
-In silent meditation, it is always possible to change your posture if it becomes too uncomfortable.
+During silent meditation, it is always possible to change your posture if it becomes too uncomfortable.
 Additionally, there are active forms of meditation that provide a beneficial complement to silent practice.

 Our meditation courses are free from religious or traditional content and are aimed at people of all backgrounds.
 They combine guided meditations with open discussion and individual guidance, allowing all participants to set their own priorities.
 Meditas offers an undogmatic approach that does not aim to convince or instruct, but rather focuses on practice and personal experience.